CosmWasm/wasmd/EVENTS.md

 If the original contract execution example above was actually the result of a message returned by an eg. factory contract, and it registered a ReplyOn clause, the `reply` function on that contract would receive the entire 11 events in the example above, and would need to use the `message` markers to locate the segment of interest.

+## IBC Events

+TODO: define what the default SDK messages are here and what we add to our custom keeper events.